 What details do I need to include if I want to leave a gift to Orpheus?
 Expand To leave a gift to Orpheus in your will you will need to include our full name and charity number, this way you can be sure that your gift will reach us correctly.
 Registered Charity number 1105213 North Park Lane, Godstone, Surrey, RH9 8ND Please see How to leave a gift in my will for more information and for suggested wording.

 How much will it cost?
 Expand The cost of a will depends on the type of will you need.
-A simple will is likely to cost around £100 -£200 for an individual will and £150 - £300 for a mirror will.
+A simple will is likely to cost around £150 - £250 for an individual will and £250 - £350 for a mirror will.
 (Mirror wills are similar documents created on behalf of a married, civil partnership or unmarried couple.
 They are virtually identical wills where one member of the couple leaves their estate to other in the event of their death.)
 However if you need a more complex will, that includes a trust to manage the ongoing provision for family members, then it is likely to cost more.
-You can also make a will for free through McClure Solicitors - find out more here.